Mrs. Anne Makori EBS.

 However, demands for change were reignited, reaching a crescendo after events that marked one of the darkest political period in independent Kenya – the 2007 / 2008 post-election violence – during which over 1,300 people lost their lives, hundreds of others were displaced from their homes and property worth millions of shillings was destroyed.

 Inquiries that followed – Justice Waki-led Commission of Inquiry into Post-Election Violence, report by Philip Alston-led United Nations Special Rapporteur on Extra – Judicial Killings and Justice Philip Ransley-led National Task Force on Police Reforms – all agreed on the need to transform policing in the country.

 This reality led to huge changes in the country’s foundations including the promulgation of a new supreme law – Constitution of Kenya 2010.

-While establishing the Independent Policing Oversight Authority, this legislative piece granted IPOA powers and functions to ensure it executed the cardinal mandate of ensuring that the Kenya police is a professional Service, its officers are disciplined and that they are accountable to the citizens for the actions they take while discharging their duties.
+While establishing the Independent Policing Oversight Authority, this legislative piece granted IPOA powers and functions to ensure it executed the cardinal mandate of ensuring that the police is a professional Service, it officers are disciplined and that they are accountable to the citizens for the actions they take while discharging their duties.